 We have incurred significant operating losses over the last several years.
-Our net loss was \$19.6 million and \$22.9 million for the six months ended June 30, 2023 and 2022, respectively.
-As of June 30, 2023, we had an accumulated deficit of \$217.4 million.
+Our net loss was \$26.7 million and \$36.4 million for the nine months ended September 30, 2023 and 2022, respectively.
+As of September 30, 2023, we had an accumulated deficit of \$224.5 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- prepare to submit INDs and conduct clinical trials of product candidates, including SNS-101; - continue the research and development of our other product candidates; - invest in our TMAb platform; - seek to discover and develop additional product candidates or acquire or in-license drugs, product candidates or technologies; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize any product candidates for which we may obtain regulatory approval; - manufacture our product candidates or otherwise secure the clinical and commercial supply of our product candidates; - hire additional research and development and selling, general and administrative personnel; - maintain, expand and protect our intellectual property portfolio; and - incur additional costs associated with operating as a public company.
+- conduct clinical trials of product candidates, including SNS-101; - continue the research and development of our other product candidates and prepare to submit INDs for such candidates; - invest in our TMAb platform; - seek to discover and develop additional product candidates or acquire or in-license drugs, product candidates or technologies; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize any product candidates for which we may obtain regulatory approval; - manufacture our product candidates or otherwise secure the clinical and commercial supply of our product candidates;

+- hire additional research and development and selling, general and administrative personnel; - maintain, expand and protect our intellectual property portfolio; and - incur costs associated with operating as a public company.